Nevenall/bookshelf-ghosting-the-edge/design.md

 - [x] Add basic typography to App.vue
 - [x] add roboto and material design icon fonts as woff(2) files so they can be embedded in the package.
 - [x] clean up the scss
-- [ ] need to be able to assign theme colors in css before we can merge
+- [x] need to be able to assign theme colors in css before we can merge
-- [ ] make a reduced version of material-icons because we only need like two icons
+- [x] make a reduced version of material-icons because we only need like two icons
+- [ ] the half monitor break break point (960px) seems to be a little off.
+The small sidebar font seems a little too small.